 Sheryn Bullis as quoted in Lyfstyl Magazine's article, The Poster Club: The Beauty of Scandinavian Simplicity

 The art directs me, not I it.
 My process requires me to stand back and ponder the artwork and my surroundings for long stretches of time.
 Living and working on an island in Helsinki greatly affects my sculptures and paintings.
-I am constantly aware of the Baltic Sea, whether by viewing it or by smelling the salt air via an open window.
+I am constantly aware of the Baltic Sea, whether by viewing it or by smelling the salt-scented air via an open window.
 The trees undergo a striking transformation with each season as do the people living here.
 All of these influences as well as music in the studio infuse my work.
 My art is abstract, yet it must make sense to me, depending on the composition, the feeling it evokes, the palette and the elimination of all that is unnecessary.
 Often works that appear simple have been reworked several times to get to that point.
 A painting or sculpture isn't complete until I look at it and the noise is gone.

 ALIUM Gallery, Denmark